-Adherence to a corporate culture of ethical behaviour is central to our success as an organisation.
+Adherence to a corporate culture of ethical behaviour is central to the group's success.
 More and more, the conduct of financial institutions is under scrutiny by customers who rightly demand that they are treated fairly.
-Regulators have learnt lessons from the 2008 global financial crisis and are taking measures to avoid another one.
 Legislators are also championing the interests of their constituencies through continued policy changes.

 However, it is very difficult to regulate for integrity and ethical behaviour.
 It is the actions people take and the decisions leadership and all employees make on a day-to-day basis that translate into an ethical culture.
-Each of us is a custodian of an ethical FirstRand and if we can demonstrate this, our stakeholders will enter into business relationships with us, invest in us, work for us and recommend our products to others.
+Each of us is a custodian of an ethical FirstRand and, if we can demonstrate this, our stakeholders will enter into business relationships with us, invest in us, work for us, and recommend our products to others.

-ROGER JARDINE, CHAIRMAN: FIRSTRAND
+JOHAN BURGER, CHAIRMAN: FIRSTRAND

 FirstRand holds itself accountable to the highest standards of ethical behaviour and is recognised for delivering on its promises to its stakeholders in a credible and transparent manner.
-We have a long track record of integrity, innovation and outperformance and the way the group conducts business, anchored in the FirstRand philosophy, has been a key contributor to this achievement.
+The group has a long track record of integrity, innovation and outperformance and the way the group conducts business, anchored in the FirstRand philosophy, has been a key contributor to this achievement.